lowla/lowladb-json-database/browser.md

 If you know you only require a single record, you can use `findOne` rather than `find` to return the object directly without needing to iterate a cursor.

+LowlaDB maintains an internal index on the `_id` key field and can optimize queries involving equality matches on `_id`.
+For small databases the difference is negligible, but if you have thousands of documents then you should use `_id` as the document identifier in your application logic wherever possible.

 </div>
 <div id="Count">